A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we provide the first sharp blockwise perturbation bounds of HOOI for tensors with guarantees for both tensor reconstruction and mode-$k$ singular subspace estimation.
-Furthermore, we show both HOOI and one-step HOOI with good initialization is optimal in terms of tensor reconstruction by providing rate matching lower bound.
-Finally, we support our theoretical results with extensive numerical studies and apply them to tensor denoising and tensor co-clustering applications.
-Apart from the applications mentioned above, the main perturbation results can be applied to many other applications where tensor ``spectral method" HOOI is applicable, such as tensor completion \cite{yuan2014tensor,yuan2017incoherent,xia2017statistically,xia2017polynomial}, hypergraphic stochastic block model \cite{ghoshdastidar2014consistency,ghoshdastidar2017consistency,ke2019community,chien2019minimax,ahn2018hypergraph,kim2018stochastic}, multilayer network \cite{lei2019consistent,jing2020community}, MPCA \cite{lu2008mpca}, latent variable model \cite{anandkumar2014tensor}, etc. In tensor completion \cite{xia2017statistically} and many other applications, more specialized initializers can achieve better performance than HOSVD -- the classic initializers for HOOI in the literature \cite{de2000best}.
-Our tensor perturbation bounds still apply to these cases as our theoretical analysis admits all initializers satisfying certain mild conditions.
+In this paper, we provide the first sharp blockwise perturbation bounds of HOOI for tensors with guarantees for both tensor reconstruction and k-mode singular subspace estimation.
+Furthermore, we show both HOOI and one-step HOOI with good initialization is optimal in terms of tensor reconstruction by providing rate matching deterministic lower bound.
+Finally, we also collaborate our theoretical results with extensive numerical studies and apply the novel HOOI perturbation bounds in tensor denoising and tensor co-clustering applications.
+Apart from the applications mentioned above, the main perturbation results can be applied to many other applications where tensor "spectral method" HOOI is applicable, such as tensor completion \cite{yuan2014tensor,yuan2017incoherent,xia2017statistically,xia2017polynomial}, hypergraphic stochastic block model \cite{ghoshdastidar2014consistency,ghoshdastidar2017consistency,ke2019community,chien2019minimax,ahn2018hypergraph,kim2018stochastic}, multilayer network \cite{lei2019consistent,jing2020community}, MPCA \cite{lu2008mpca}, latent variable model \cite{anandkumar2014tensor}, etc.

-At the same time, due to the NP hardness of computing many tensor quantities \cite{hillar2013most}, the Alternating Least Square (ALS) and Power iteration have been the ``workhorse" algorithms in computing low-rank tensor approximation and solving many other tensor problems \cite{kolda2009tensor}.
+At the same time, due to the NP hardness of computing many tensor quantities \cite{hillar2013most}, Alternaing Least Square (ALS) and Power iteration have been the "workhorse" algorithms in computing low rank tensor approximation and solving many other tensor problems \cite{kolda2009tensor}.
 Our induction proof idea in Theorem \ref{th:HOOI general} could also shed light on how to analyze other iterative ALS/Power iteration procedures for tensor problems \cite{zhou2013tensor,lu2008mpca,wang2019multiway,xu2005concurrent,yan2005discriminant,yan2006multilinear,li2013tucker,lee2020tensor}.